Three holes at Augusta get more column inches than any other thanks to a name with which they were first christened in the late 1950s: Amen Corner

 One smother-hooked drive on 13 later, and his race was well and truly run, one of the most high-profile victims of Amen Corner from a cast of thousands.

-Then of course last year we witnessed defending champion Jordan Spieth find Rae’s Creek on 12 off the tee before completely fatting another one straight into it, he made seven after bogeying the 11th, derailing his hopes of a second Green Jacket.
+Then of course in 2016 we witnessed defending champion Jordan Spieth find Rae’s Creek on 12 off the tee before completely fatting another one straight into it, he made seven after bogeying the 11th, derailing his hopes of a second Green Jacket.

-Perhaps Jordan will get revenge this year, but one thing’s for sure – someone, sometime will again fall victim to Amen Corner and Augusta’s fearsome trio.
+One thing’s for sure – someone, sometime, will again fall victim to Amen Corner and Augusta’s fearsome trio.

 Stay up to date with all the Masters news by following Golf Monthly on Facebook, Twitter and Instagram